confluentinc/ksql/ksql-examples/examples/clickstream-analysis/README.md

     {"slug":"click-stream-analysis","status":"success","version":1}
     ```

 1. Go to your browser and view the Grafana output at [http://localhost:3000/dashboard/db/click-stream-analysis](http://localhost:3000/dashboard/db/click-stream-analysis).
+You can login with user ID `admin` and password `admin`.

     <!-- Add screenshot -->